 All the five sets are done with the same weight, but 2 - 3 warm up sets are done first for each exercise.

 The time will eventually come of course when you will fail to achieve 5 reps on all 5 sets with the weight you are using.
 When this happens you stay on the same weight for the next workout and try again.
 If you still fail to complete 5 reps on all 5 sets you have one more try the next workout.
 But if you fail a third time you then need to de-load.
 That is you reduce the weight by 10% (only on the exercise that you have stalled on) for the next workout, and commence increasing the weights as before.
 You should then be able to get to a higher weight for 5 sets of 5.

-However you should not start off on 3×5 or 1×5 because the higher volume with your maximum weight will elicit more gains in muscular size when you are just starting out.
+However you should not start off with 3×5 or 1×5 (unless you are quite strong to begin with) because the higher volume with your maximum weight will elicit more gains in muscular size when you are just starting out.
 But when you are more advanced it will simply be too much for your system to handle, and you won’t be able to recover from it properly.

 Mehdi demonstrates the Stronglifts 5x5 workout A

 Does Stronglifts 5x5 Work?